Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Review Methodology

 \begin{itemize} \item \textbf{Context \& Operations:} \texttt{"Railway Transportation" OR "Heterogeneous Traffic" OR "Mixed Fleet" AND "Decarbonisation" OR "Firm Service Capacity"} \item \textbf{Electrical Infrastructure \& Power Quality:} \texttt{"Static Frequency Converters" OR "SFC" OR "Power Quality" OR "Negative Sequence Components" OR "Low Voltage Behaviour" AND "AC Traction Networks"} \item \textbf{Simulation Architectures:} \texttt{"Multi-train" OR "Single-train" AND "Train-Track-Power" OR "TPSS" AND "Peak Shaving" OR "Regenerative Braking Synchronisation"} \item \textbf{Algorithms \& Control:} \texttt{"Energy Management Systems" AND "Genetic Algorithms" OR "Dynamic Programming" OR "Reinforcement Learning" AND "Computational Complexity" OR "Curse of Dimensionality"} \end{itemize}

-Due to the highly specialised, multi-disciplinary nature of this literature review, bridging electrical engineering, railway logistics, and computer science, a hybrid search strategy was employed.
-In addition to primary database keyword searches, a thorough \textit{Backward Citation Searching} technique was utilised.
-The reference lists of foundational, highly relevant papers identified in the initial search were systematically screened to discover further critical literature regarding heuristic solvers, hardware constraints, and power quality limitations that primary database algorithms may have otherwise excluded.
+Due to the multi-disciplinary nature of this review, which bridges electrical engineering, railway operations, and algorithm design, a hybrid search strategy was employed.
+In addition to primary database keyword searches, \textit{Backward Citation Searching} was used.
+The reference lists of foundational, highly relevant papers identified in the initial search were systematically screened to discover further literature regarding heuristic solvers, hardware constraints, and power quality limitations that primary database queries may have excluded.